belliai/emirates-desktop/lists-architecture.md

 ```

 ## RTF handling
-- RTF is not parsed directly.
-Uploads are converted to DOCX via `/api/convert-rtf-to-docx` (server pandoc).
-If that path fails, the client falls back to `pandoc-wasm`.
+- RTF files are parsed directly in the browser using `rtf.js` library (`lib/lists/rtf-parser.ts`).
-- Server path: requires `pandoc` on PATH (Docker image includes it).
-On Vercel, this path may be unavailable.
+- No server-side conversion required - works on any machine without external dependencies.
-- Client fallback: `pandoc-wasm` runs in-browser with a 20s timeout; errors surface to the user if both paths fail.
+- The `extractTextFromRTF` function renders RTF to HTML elements, then extracts plain text.
-- After conversion, the existing DOCX pipeline runs: `mammoth` text extraction → `parseHeader` / `parseShipments` → reports.
+- After extraction, the standard pipeline runs: `parseHeader` / `parseShipments` → reports.